 Under the current rule, immigration officials look at all a person’s circumstances to determine if the person is likely to depend on the government for cash assistance or long-term care in the future.

-As of October 15, 2019, under the new rule, immigration officials will also look at use of one or more of the following benefits:
+As of February 24, 2020, immigration officials will also look at use of one or more of the following benefits:

 Supplemental Nutrition Assistance Program (SNAP).